yuripourre/devilutionX/README.md

 ## Support

-If find any bugs, please open an issue!
+If you find any bugs, please open an issue here on GitHub.